crowdagger/crowbook/guide/config.md

 + foo_02.md
 ```

-Or include it in `bar.book`, but overriding some of its features:
+Or include it in `bar.book`, but override some of its features:

 ```yaml
 import_config: common.book